Flash Bios Service

 Remittance

 Sending Money by remittance is slow, but secure.
 Attention!
-A bank transfer from outside Germany is very expensive (high fees) and you have to add the fees to the normal costs!
-Secondly it takes a lot of time until the money is on our account (up to 1 week).
-First, if your money is on our account, we will send your chip back to your address.
+A bank transfer from outside Germany could be very expensive (high fees) and you have to add the fees to the normal costs!
+Secondly it takes a lot of time until the money is on my account (1-2 workdays and more).
+I will send the chip after i have got the money.

 PayPal

-Another good type of payment is PayPal.
-It's fast, secure and you can pay with your credit card (AmEx, Visa, Mastercard) onto our verified PayPal-account.
+Another payment method is PayPal.
+It's fast, secure and you can pay with your credit card (AmEx, Visa, Mastercard) onto my verified PayPal account.

 Is every Chip-Repair successful?